data-lessons/gapminder-R/07-functions.md

 ~~~

 We can replace the `==` tests in our function with `%in%` to allow it to take multiple years and continents.
-We will also change the names of `calcGDP`'s arguements to make it more intuitive that they can take multiple values.
+We will also change the names of `calcGDP`'s arguments to make it more intuitive that they can take multiple values.
 We should also add some comments to our code to make it easy to understand what it does.

 ~~~{.r}